April 1, 2026Comments are off for this post.

 Amazon UK Cashback Hack: Turn Spending Into Mortgage Savings

-Last updated: 24 March 2026
+Last updated: 8 June 2026

-If you want to squeeze more value out of every Amazon UK order, this Amazon UK cashback hack is worth knowing about.
+If you want to squeeze more value out of every Amazon UK order, this Amazon UK cashback method is worth knowing about.
 The idea is simple: instead of buying directly from Amazon, you buy Amazon gift cards through the Sprive app, earn cashback on each card, and then funnel that cashback straight into your mortgage.
 Over time, those small percentages quietly chip away at your balance and interest.
-Combine it with a spending tracker like Emma to see exactly where your money goes, and you have a tidy little system that turns routine shopping into purposeful saving.
+Combine it with a spending tracker like Emma to see exactly where your money goes, and you have a system that turns routine shopping into purposeful saving.

 This is not financial advice.
 Always check your mortgage terms before making overpayments.